How is olive oil produced, and how many categories of olive oil are there?

 To produce olive oil they will take the olives to an olive mill.
 Here they will put the the olives in a machine which will do the whole process.
 They must take the olives as soon as possible and not from the ground, as olives start fermenting very quickly, around 6 hours after falling from the tree.

 First part of the process consists of taking the leaves and branches off and washing the olives.
 Farmers mix these leaves and branches with animal feed to feed their cattle.
 The olives head to a centrifugal machine which will take the oil juice apart from the pip and the skin.
 Industrially, to extract the olive oil the mills centrifugate and do not press anymore.
 The skin produces “orujo”, a low quality oil.
-The pips are used to exfoliate the skin in creams.
+The olive pips are used to exfoliate the skin in creams.
 Pips and skin can also produce energy.

 Once we have the olive juice we pass the liquid through a machine which will keep the oil at less than 28ºC.
 This helps to extract less oil but with better quality (labelled as cold-extracted).